Beverstyck History, Family Crest & Coats of Arms

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.

 Early Notables of the Beverstyck family (pre 1700)

 More information is included under the topic Early Beverstyck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beverstyck family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Beverstyck or a variant listed above: the family of Baverstock who landed in New England
+An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Beverstyck or a variant listed above: the family of Baverstock who landed in New England in 1720.